SINTEF/Muscade.jl/docs/src/Theory.md

 In the original finite element analysis, the *elements* in a model form a partition of a domain over which differential equations are to be solved.
 We will call these "physical elements".
 These elements provide additive contributions to the system of equations ``R(X,U,A)=0``.
 Further contributions can come from external loads.

 When doing optimization-FEM in `Muscade`, the elements provide additive contributions to the Lagrangian scalar ``L``, instead of to the residual vector ``R``.
 Actually when creating a new element in `Muscade` to create an application, one can either implement a contribution to ``R`` by implementing a method `Muscade.residual` for the element, or a contribution to ``L`` by implementing `Muscade.lagrangian`.
 For performance, whenever possible (for example when implementing a physical element), prefer `Muscade.residual`.

-In `Muscade`, the broad view is taken that anything that contributes to ``L`` is an element (even if no part of the domain is actually associated to the element).
-This more general definition of "elements" includes a variety of types:

-- Physical element, discretizing differential equations over a part of the domain
-- Known external loads on the boundary (non-essential boundary conditions)
-- Known external loads in the domain
-- Constrained dofs (essential boundary conditions)
-- Holonomic equality and inequality constraints (contact)
-- Optimisation constraints (e.g. stresses shal not exceed some limit at any point within part of the domain)
-- Response measurements (surprisal on Xdofs)
-- Unknown external loads (surprisal on Udofs)
-- Observed damage (surprisal on Adofs)
-- Cost of unfavorable response (cost on Xdofs)
-- Cost of actuators (cost on Udofs)
-- Cost of building a system (cost on Adofs)

-Because "everything" is an element, app developers can express a wide range of ideas through `Muscade`'s element API.

 ## Physical and optimisation constraints